Top Medical Malpractice Lawyers in Kansas City Since 1986

 Searching for a medical malpractice lawyer, Kansas City?
 Did you recently leave the hospital with a different health problem than the one you were treated for?
 Did your doctor fail to make a correct diagnosis of your condition early on?

 Are your healthcare providers avoiding answering your questions about the bad outcome of your treatment?
-It may be worth contacting the top medical malpractice attorney in Kansas City.
+It may be worth contacting the top Kansas City medical malpractice lawyer.

 If you experienced any of the above or some other issue with recent medical treatment, you may have grounds for a medical malpractice claim.
 When patients are harmed by substandard care, legal representation is vital.

-For over 35 years now, the medical malpractice attorneys at Dempsey Kingsland & Osteen have been holding negligent hospitals, doctors, nurses, and medical professionals accountable for their actions
+For over 35 years now, the medical malpractice lawyers at Dempsey Kingsland & Osteen have been holding negligent hospitals, doctors, nurses, and medical professionals accountable for their actions

 We are a well-respected and well-known law firm that excels in medical malpractice cases.
 We are also fortunate to have a highly dedicated and talented staff of paralegals and legal assistants to assist us in our work.